RFID vs. Barcode: Which is Better for Your Business?

 Readability and Scan Distance

 RFID: One of the key advantages of RFID is that it doesn’t require line-of-sight.
 Multiple tags can be read simultaneously, and tags can be scanned from distances ranging from a few centimeters to several meters.
-Active RFID tags can be read from even greater distances, making RFID particularly useful in large warehouses, manufacturing plants, and logistics.
+Active RFID tags can be read from even greater distances, making RFID particularly useful in large warehouses, manufacturing plants, and logistics environments.

 Barcode: Barcodes require direct line-of-sight and must be scanned individually.
 This can slow down processes in high-volume environments such as retail checkouts or warehouse management.